-Does your Church Have a Special Day for Pastor in October?
+Does your Church Have a Special Day for Pastor Appreciation in October?

-The truth is, we really should be loving our pastor all year long.
+The truth is, we really should love our pastor all year long.

 Four decades of pastoral ministry is a pretty good perspective from which to share some thoughts with you on how to love your pastor all year long.
 You might think, “Hey, we had pastor appreciation day.
 Isn’t that enough?”